genes-and-health/TRE-documentation-v3/docs/getting-started-as-a-new-user.md

 ## Setting up a profile

 When first set up, users will get an email from Google (to their normal email address).
 This will have a username@genesandhealth.qmul.ac.uk username.
 You need to Add this as a Profile in Google Chrome.
 Please do not try to use any other browser than Google Chrome\!
+!!! note
-**Note:** This username is not an email address, and we will not send email to it.
+    This username is not an email address, and we will not send email to it.
 It cannot receive email; it is just a username for the TRE.
 Once you have done this, go to Manage Your Account and Security and turn 2 Step Verification on.
 You will need to enter a phone number and get a code by SMS/text message.
 You cannot access the TRE without this enabled.

 ## Starting the TRE